 Matthew S. Rork

-Matthew S. Rork focuses on commercial, real estate and bankruptcy litigation with a focus on construction and real estate related matters.
+Matthew S. Rork serves on the firm's Executive Committee.
+His practice focuses on commercial, real estate and bankruptcy litigation with an emphasis on construction and real estate related matters.
 His experience also includes business litigation, intellectual property litigation and securities litigation.

 In the areas of construction and real estate law, Matthew has represented contractors, engineers, developers and owners in complex litigation and business-related disputes.
 Matthew has also handled commercial and heavy civil construction, including subway tunneling construction, hotel and office complex construction, marina anchorage construction, residential construction and mixed-use development, power plants, waste-water management facilities, micro-tunneling, pipeline construction, and residential developments.